Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 In all cases, a further prerequisite to setting a Trial or Evidentiary Hearing is that all discovery shall be completed.
 Completion of discovery includes resolution of all discovery disputes.

-If you settle your case, please notify the Court immediately and send Court Staff an email with your stipulated notice of settlement, so the Court can vacate any upcoming hearings.
+If you settle your case, please notify the Court immediately and send Court Staff an email with your stipulated notice of settlement, so the Court can vacate the trial/hearing.

-Trial Time: Typically, when scheduling a Trial, the Court will defer to the parties concerning the amount of courtroom-time the parties require to adequately present their respective cases.
+Trial Time: Typically, when scheduling trial, the Court will defer to the parties concerning the amount of courtroom time the parties require to adequately present their respective cases.
 The Court still reserves its discretion to set the amount of trial time.
 Generally, each side will be allotted half of the time to present their case.

 Trial Practice and Protocol